vjovanov/actormig/actor-migration.md

 3. Relying on `link`s bidirectional behavior - actors need to explicitly link to each other in both directions.

 4. Usage of the `restart` method - Akka does not provide explicit restart of actors so we can not provide the smooth migration for this use-case.
-The user must find a workaround for the `restart` method.
+The user must reshape the system so there are no usages of the `restart` method.

-5. Usage of method `getState` - Akka actors do not have explicit state so this functionality will have to be completely changed.
+5. Usage of method `getState` - Akka actors do not have explicit state so this functionality can not be migrated.
+The user code must not have `getState` invocations.

 6. Not starting actors after instantiation - Akka actors are automatically started when instantiated.
 Users will have to reshape their system so it starts all the actors right after their instantiation.